 A character string representing a variable name or a pattern used to search for variables in data.

-A logical value indicating whether to escape var_stem.
+A logical value indicating whether to use Perl-compatible regular expressions when searching for variable stems.
 Default is FALSE.

 ignore_stem_case